 Marketing: “Sauna and swimming safe, extreme temperature resistant”

-Practical Advice: Occasional sauna use is fine, but daily extreme temperature exposure reduces battery lifespan by 6-12 months
+Practical Advice: Occasional sauna use and swimming are safe within Oura’s specifications, but daily extreme temperature exposure (daily saunas, extreme cold weather) can reduce battery lifespan by 6-12 months

 Price vs. Value: Total Cost of Ownership Analysis